son4john/fin_tracker/README.md

 Finanical Tracker - Actively development
 Each financial report flush out the report more

+You need the JSON file get from another copy of the program.

 To Do
 Associate the items that don't have a if statement with a statement Cancelled Hulu and now going with ATT check charged to Discover Card